 Joint Editor, Melbourne Journal of Internaional Law, 2012.

-Teaching LAW251 Contract.
-Past teaching includes an LSE Summer School course on international law, an LSE LLM Dissertation writing course, Corporate Law (MLS, 2014), and college tutoring in a range of law subjects including legal theory, public law.
+He is currently also a JD Teaching Fellow at Melbourne Law School, teaching seminar groups on JD Contract Law.
+His past teaching includes an LSE Summer School course on international law, an LSE LLM Dissertation writing course, Corporate Law (MLS, 2014), and college tutoring in a range of law subjects including legal theory, public law.

 Martin works on law, history and theory, focusing mostly on public and international law.
 His past work has focused on histories of particular concepts in law and legal thought, including ‘recognition’ (of states, governments and peoples) and the twinned ideas of ‘domestic’ and ‘international’.
 Both of these studies focused on these ideas in British legal thought, and how these concepts were linked to the expansion and activities of the British Empire in colonising much of the world through force and law.
 He is working on a book around the PhD project, tentatively titled Juridical Monsters.
 Another book Eating the World: A Global History of Law and Commodities, with Dr Yoriko Otomo, is almost complete; it is an introductory text that charts the history of law through empire and changes in the trade of particular commodities (sugar, rubber, oil, etc).